RippleOSI/Ripple-FHIR/FHIR-Ripple_Mapping/README.md

-# Mapping between Ripple and FHIR
+# Mapping from PulseTile UI framework (via Ripple-QEWD) to/from FHIR

 ## Running the Demo